Land reform in South Africa has to not only tackle racial inequalities of ownership, but also the power of chiefs and the Zulu royal family.

 Any deviation from economic orthodoxy in South Africa is made coterminous with the most extreme cases, like Zimbabwe and Venezuela.

 Kenya's prisons are in serious need of reform.
 Opening the door to private interests is not the solution.

 State repression is no match for innovative forms of activism amongst the country's youth

 Thanks to Cameroon's October 7th, 2018 presidential elections, the soul of Paul Biya's decaying regime's grip on power has been exposed more than ever before.
 It is revolting to watch.

 How do Morocco and Senegal, the two African countries that had a May '68 of their own, commemorate or debate that legacy 50 years later?

 Youth activism and the politics of violence in South Sudan.

-There were two key take-aways from the recent elections and their aftermath in Zimbabwe: one, fasting and prayer don't determine election results; and two, social media has profoundly changed the political landscape.
+Fasting and prayer don't determine election results; and two, social media has profoundly changed the political landscape.